-At Colorworks, we feel that it’s not only important to be strive to be a great company.
-One of the pillars of our culture is to also be a productive part of the communities we server.
-In our never ending quest to help find a cure for cancer, Colorworks continues to support the great research work of Professor Michael Ohh and his team at the University of Toronto Laboratory Medicine & Pathobiology are doing.
-On June 14, 2017, we were honoured to be able to give a $10,475 donation on behalf of the Colorworks Express Autobody Centers staff, management and mobile operators across Canada.
+At Colorworks, we strive to be a great company and one of the pillars of our culture is to always be a productive part of the communities we serve.
+In our never ending quest to help find a cure for cancer, Colorworks continues to support the research efforts of Professor Michael Ohh and his team at the University of Toronto Laboratory Medicine & Pathobiology.
+On June 14, 2017, we were honoured to donate $10,475 on behalf of the Colorworks Autobody Centers staff, management, and mobile operators across Canada.

-Professor Ohh is known for his pioneering and paradigm-shifting work in the field of hypoxia signalling and cancer cell biology, and has published 75 peer-reviewed articles in journals with broad readership such as Nature Medicine, Cancer Cell, Science, and Proceedings of the National Academy of Sciences with an H-index of 40, i10-index of 62 and over 10,000 total citations.
-Professor Ohh is a recipient of the Canadian Cancer Society’s Bernard and Francine Dorval Prize, Premier’s Research Excellence Award, and Canada Research Chair in Molecular Oncology.
+Professor Ohh is known for his innovative work in the field of hypoxia signalling and cancer cell biology.
+He has published 75 peer-reviewed articles in many wildly read journals including Nature Medicine, Cancer Cell, Science, and Proceedings of the National Academy of Sciences with over 10,000 total citations.
+Professor Ohh is a recipient of the Canadian Cancer Society’s Bernard and Francine Dorval Prize, the Premier’s Research Excellence Award, and the Canada Research Chair in Molecular Oncology.

 Hi there and thanks for tuning into PMS (Pass Me the Star [Screwdriver])!
 On the eve of the Civic Holiday long weekend, otherwise known as the first Monday in August, I wondered – what’s the deal with this holiday?
 What are we celebrating?
 Is there cause to celebrate?
 Maybe not if you don’t get the day off – it’s a Civic holiday remember, not a Stat.
 If you do get a sweet long weekend – that’s a cause in itself for me!